Atlanta Thrashers: 2003–2005: The Atlanta Spirit years and the NHL lockout

 Led by captain Shawn McEachern, the Thrashers jumped quickly out of the gate with some notable highlights.
 Ilya Kovalchuk scored eight goals in the first seven games, including two hat-tricks, one in a 7–2 rout of the Chicago Blackhawks and another in a come-from-behind victory against the Nashville Predators.
 Those comeback victories became a recurring sight throughout the season, as Atlanta pulled off stunning upsets over the Toronto Maple Leafs, Boston Bruins and Ottawa Senators, as well as wins against the Los Angeles Kings and New York Islanders.

 Eleven games into the season, the Thrashers were in first place in the Southeast Division and the NHL.
-Although they continued to play well, they could not keep up with the Tampa Bay Lightning, the eventual Stanley Cup champions, or other teams in the League.
-Boxing Day 2003 marked both a bright and dark day for the Thrashers.
+Although they continued to play well, they could not keep up with the Tampa Bay Lightning, the eventual Stanley Cup champions, or other teams in the league.
+Boxing Day of 2003 marked both a bright and dark day for the Thrashers.
 On that day, Heatley skated for the first time since his car accident with Snyder, but it also marked the last win for the Thrashers before an extended losing streak.
-From December 28 to February 11, the team went a dismal 2–16–3.
-Kovalchuk became only the second Thrashers' player to score in the NHL All-Star Game (after Heatley).
+From December, 28 2003, to February 11, 2004, the team went with a dismal 2–16–3 record.
+Kovalchuk became only the second Thrashers' player to score in the NHL All-Star Game after Heatley.

 While the Thrashers' playoff hopes were done for the year, they finished second in the Southeast Division to Tampa Bay and tenth in the Eastern Conference, only a handful of wins away from the Stanley Cup playoffs.
-Kovalchuk tied for the League lead in goals (41) with the Calgary Flames' Jarome Iginla and the Columbus Blue Jackets' Rick Nash.
+Kovalchuk tied for the league lead in goals (41) with the Calgary Flames' Jarome Iginla and Rick Nash of the Columbus Blue Jackets.
 Goaltender Kari Lehtonen began his NHL career with four wins in four starts, including one shutout.